xinyix/Data-Science-Summary/index.md

 ## Manage Data Frames
 Data frames in R are used to store data tables.
-A data frame is a list of vectors of the same length, each vector can have a different type, i.e. integer, factor, character, etc. We use R package 'dplyr' and built-in dataset 'mtcars' to illustrate how to read, manipulate and store data frames.
+A data frame is a list of vectors of the same length, each vector can have a different type, i.e. integer, factor, character, etc.

+We use R package 'dplyr' and built-in dataset 'mtcars' to illustrate how to read, manipulate and store data frames.
+In practice, one can perform all the operations below using built-in functions in R. The reason for chosing 'dplyr' is discussed at the end of this page.

 ### Import libraries